Requires iOS 8.0 or later. Compatible with iPhone, iPad, and iPod touch.(No User Ratings)

 While the program is intended for switch users, it can also be used just by touching the screen.
 A finger acts like a switch.
 It doesn't matter where you touch, just that you touch.
 In the main activities, the user touches anywhere on the screen to cause the next action (the effect).
 A two-, three- or four-finger touch will cause a different action.
 You can use up to four external switches for input, to allow full use of the program to people who cannot easily touch the screen because of physical disabilities.

 The numbers 1 through 4 on a Bluetooth keyboard will also control the 4 actions.

 Switch Kids contains three activities, Funny Sounds and Faces, Bubble Gum and Build-A-Kid.
 A scoreboard tracks the child's progress.

 Funny Sounds and Faces

-In this activity, the user presses a switch to see a funny face and hear a funny sound.
-Holding the switch down causes the faces to play one after another until the switch is released.
+In this activity the user presses a switch to see a funny face and hear a funny sound.
+Holding the switch down causes the faces to play one after another, until the switch is released.
 An optional second switch (or a two-finger touch) causes the face to be displayed headless.
-A third finger or switch squashes the face and fourth spins it.
+A third finger or switch squashes the face and a fourth spins it.
 This is a great switch training activity to teach start/stop and multiple-switch cause and effect (different causes produce different effects).